-Rental of sound recording, computer programme and film
+Rental of sound recordings, computer programmes and films

-- 76. The exclusive right to authorise or prohibit rental vests - (a) in the owner of the copyright in a sound recording of musical works; - (b) in the owner of the copyright in respect of the original copies of a computer programme; and - (c) in the producer of the joint fixation of a film in respect of the original and copies of the film
+- 76. The exclusive right to authorise or prohibit rental vests - (a) in the owner of the copyright in a sound recording of musical works;

+- (b) in the owner of the copyright in respect of the original copies of a computer programme; and - (c) in the producer of the joint fixation of a film in respect of the original and copies of the film.